 Test cricket is the longest form of the sport and it’s the one that attracts the so-called ‘purists’.
 Based on the original laws, this is simply the first class game played at an international level.

-From the early days of the 1870s, test cricket has grown from the original two participating nations to include other countries from across the globe.
+From the early days of the 1870s, test cricket has grown from the original two participating nations to include other countries with test status from across the globe.
 It has more international competition in the modern day but, the key difference between this and limited overs matches, is the length of time involved.

 How Long is a Cricket Test Match?

-In the modern day, there have been occasions when four-day tests have been played.
+In the modern day, there have been occasions when four-day test matches have been played.
 These will generally occur when a strong nation plays one of the weaker sides.
 For example, recent four-day tests have been played between South Africa v Zimbabwe and England v Ireland.
 However, the vast majority of test matches have five days available.

 A minimum of 90 overs are put aside for each day’s play.
-The two teams in competition each have two full innings to play during this time.
+The two teams in competition each have two innings to play during this time.
 Each innings will come to an end when the team has lost all of its ten wickets or, the captain has the right to declare that innings at any stage.

 First class cricket (including test matches) is unique because there are four possible results – a win for either team, plus a draw and a tie.
 A tie is rare and only two of these have ever occurred in nearly 150 years of test match cricket.

 Wins are achieved when the side batting last either passes their opponents’ score or, they lose all of their second innings wickets below that target.
-Matches are drawn when time runs out and the side batting at that point still has wickets in hand.
+Matches are drawn when time runs out and the team batting at that point still has wickets in hand.

 The Structure of a Test Match